Who qualifies for the Disability Tax Credit?

-Firstly, there are many conditions that do and do not qualify for the Disability Tax Credit and there are many variables.
-Eligibility for the Disability Tax Credit program does not lie with a specific diagnosis, but is considered on how it affects “basic activities of daily living,” (BADL’s).
+Eligibility for the Disability Tax Credit program does not lie with a specific diagnosis, but with how it affects “basic activities of daily living,” (BADL’s).

 For example, while living with irritable bowel syndrome may qualify you or a loved one for the Disability Tax Credit, the condition does not, by itself, qualify someone for the program.
 The condition must be present 90 percent of the time or more and must markedly restrict a basic activity of daily living.
-In this case, irritable bowel syndrome must markedly restrict a basic daily activity (such as bowel or bladder elimination) 90 percent of the time of that activity.
+In this example, irritable bowel syndrome must markedly restrict a basic daily activity (such as bowel or bladder elimination) 90 percent of the time to qualify.

 The Canada Revenue Agency does not require a 100 percent complete inability in a basic activity of daily living (BADL) to qualify for the Disability Tax Credit.
 Again, the Canada Revenue Agency will make their decision based on if the basic activity of daily living is “markedly restricted” and takes the applicant an “inordinate amount of time” to perform a basic activity of daily living.

 While this can be confusing, it is important to remember that eligibility is not based on a specific diagnosis.
 This means that many medical conditions not typically considered a ‘disability’ may qualify someone for the Disability Tax Credit.
 To see a list of medical conditions that may qualify you, click here.

 Did you know that there is no age limit?
 The Disability Tax Credit can apply to newborn babies, seniors and everyone in between.